vibhuagrawal14/blog/_posts/2021-08-04-geospatial-nearest-neighbor-search.md

 ><a id="note_2" style="color: inherit">**Note 2**</a>: Instead of considering the two farthest points to be the centers of the hyperspheres, we can also use the centroid of each cluster.
 This approach results in tighter spheres and more efficient queries, but it is not possible to use with non-Minkowski distances as computing the centroid in over them is an ill-defined problem.

 Nearest neighbor search and range query are very similar to those on a k-d tree: we traverse the tree and reach the lead node that would contain the query point.
 If the query point lies outside of either hypersphere at any level, we assign it to the hypersphere who's center is at the least distance from the query point.
 Then,
+- **For k-nearest neighbor search:**
-1. For k-nearest neighbor search, all points in the leaf hypersphere are now considered to be the candidate points.
-A minimum bounding hypersphere for the $$min(num(candidate\_points), k)$$ nearest candidate points is considered, and the points from all other hyperspheres that intersect with the minimum bounding hypersphere are added to the candidate points set.
-As with a k-d tree, this process is repeated until there are at least $$k$$ candidate points, and the distance to the k-th farthest candidate point is lesser than the distance to the boundary of the nearest neighboring hypersphere.
+    1. All points in the leaf hypersphere are now considered to be the candidate points.
+    2. A minimum bounding hypersphere for the $$min(num(candidate\_points), k)$$ nearest candidate points is considered, and the points from all other hyperspheres that intersect with the minimum bounding hypersphere are added to the candidate points set.
+    3. As with a k-d tree, this process is repeated until there are at least $$k$$ candidate points, and the distance to the k-th farthest candidate point is lesser than the distance to the boundary of the nearest neighboring hypersphere.
 The $$k$$ nearest candidate points are then selected as the result.

-2. For range queries within a radius $$r$$, all points in the leaf node's search space are added to the candidate points set.
-Points from all hyperspheres that intersect with the candidate points' minimum bounding hypersphere are also added to the candidate points set, and finally the points that are at a distance less than $$r$$ from the query point are selected as the result.
+- **For range queries within a radius $$r$$**:
+    1. All points in the leaf node's search space are added to the candidate points set, and points from all hyperspheres that intersect with the candidate points' minimum bounding hypersphere are also added to the candidate points set.
+    2. The points that are at a distance less than $$r$$ from the query point are selected as the result.

 Distance from a point to a hypersphere's surface is very simple to calculate.
 We just calculate the distance from the point to the hypersphere's center and subtract the radius.
 More formally, for a hypersphere of radius $$r$$ centered at point $$center$$, the distance from a point $$query\_point$$ is defined as: